dfinity/portal/docs/developer-docs/backend/candid/candid-howto.md

 (1_543_454_454)
 ```

-For more information about using `dfx` and the `dfx canister call` command, see [Command-line reference](/references/cli-reference/index.md) and [dfx canister](/references/cli-reference/dfx-canister.md) documentation.
+For more information about using the IC SDK and the `dfx canister call` command, see [Command-line reference](/references/cli-reference/index.md) and [dfx canister](/references/cli-reference/dfx-canister.md) documentation.

 ## Interact with a service from a browser